learning-zone/azure-basics/README.md

 #### Q. How do you stay updated with Azure developments?
 #### Q. What certifications do you have related to Azure?
 #### Q. How would you explain Azure to a non-technical stakeholder?
-#### Q. What trends do you see shaping the future of cloud computing?
 #### Q. How do you think Azure will evolve in the coming years?
 #### Q. What new features or services are you excited about in Azure?
 #### Q. How does Azure compare with other cloud providers like AWS or Google Cloud?